druid-io/druid-io.github.io/docs/0.7.0/Tutorial:-A-First-Look-at-Druid.md

 ]
 ```

 Feel free to tweak other query parameters to answer other questions you may have about the data.
 Druid also includes more complex query types such as [groupBy queries](GroupByQuery.html).
+For more information on querying, see this [link](Querying.html).

 Next Steps
 ----------